billingskendal/ubiquitous-doodle/README.md

 login_page.html is the login page for UAT_Space_Page2.html

+The Admiral's change order is in countdown.js, and runs upon the countdown button being clicked in the UAT_Space_Page2.html

 We have SOUND!
 Assignment is a combination of files: UAT_Space_Page2.html, us-lab-background.mp3 and an embedded video on the site to test the embedding feature.